3

 Why Live in Georgetown

-Georgetown, located in Seattle along the Duwamish Waterway, is known for its rich history dating back to 1851.
-Despite its industrial surroundings, the neighborhood has become a popular destination for its independent shops, cafes, bars, and restaurants.
+Georgetown is a Seattle neigborhood located along the Duwamish Waterway.
+Despite its industrial surroundings, the neighborhood has become a popular destination for its independent shops, cafés, bars and restaurants.
 Georgetown's retail scene is vibrant, featuring local businesses and art galleries like Koplin Del Rio and studio e.
-The Georgetown Trailer Park Mall, a quirky shopping destination, hosts the Georgetown Flea Market, offering original art, antiques, and handmade goods.
+The Georgetown Trailer Park Mall, a quirky shopping destination, hosts the Georgetown Flea Market, which offers original art, antiques and handmade goods.
 The neighborhood is also known for its events, including the Georgetown Carnival and the Georgetown Haunted History Tour.
-Dining options are diverse, with notable spots like Donburi Station and The Corson Building, as well as popular cake shop Deep Sea Sugar and Salt.
-Georgetown is particularly appealing to craft beer enthusiasts, with several breweries and bars in the area.
+Dining options are diverse, including notable restaurants like Donburi Station and The Corson Building, as well as popular cake shop Deep Sea Sugar and Salt.
+Georgetown is also appealing to craft beer enthusiasts, with several breweries and bars in the area.
 Residential streets feature early 20th-century Craftsman bungalows and contemporary duplex-style townhouses.
-Oxbow Park, also known as Hat n' Boots Park, and Georgetown Playfield provide outdoor recreation opportunities.
+Oxbow Park, also known as Hat n' Boots Park, and Georgetown Playfield, provide outdoor recreation opportunities.
 The neighborhood is about 5 miles from downtown Seattle and 9 miles from Sea-Tac Airport.
-Schools in the area include highly rated Mercer International Middle School, Franklin High School, and Raisbeck Aviation High School.
+Schools in the area include the highly rated Mercer International Middle, Franklin High and Raisbeck Aviation High.
 The Museum of Flight, located nearby, offers educational programs and public tours, fitting well with Georgetown's creative culture.

 How to Rent a Home